EPA-WG/dwa/README.md

 In particular, it would address the syntax complexity of XSLT and XML namespacing, would provide simple aliasing to the lingual complex constructs, make a clear flow for troubleshooting and discoverability in the transformation flows.
 It would provide the ability to reuse the HTML 5 templates along with the XSLT codebase with minimal (target none) changes.

-# Scopes of control and insulation
+# Scopes insulation and sharing
+Since DWA can be embedded into web page, desktop, and into each other, and be served by different vendors

 ## Truly Unified Resource Identifier (URI)